jfaraudo/Running_NAMD/python_scripts_analysis/readme.md

 Comparison with theory requires to know number of degrees of freedom (see .log file)

 - count_CO2.py: Example of MDAnalysis program counting the number of CO2 molecules inside a cavity.
 It is a good example of a case showing how to count the number of molecules or atoms verifying a given condition.

+A summary about analysis in MD Simulations can be found [here](https://saco.csic.es/s/yaZBGnDpaPERYsp)